-11 Non-Toxic Nail Polishes To Try This Summer
+What Is Clean Nail Polish?
+We Have The Answer & The Best Labels To Shop

 As the customer, it's completely up to as to which level of the non-toxic polish scale you're comfortable with — five, three, eight, ten, whatever — so long as your favorite is free of formaldehyde, DBP, and toluene.
 To make the process of finding a clean option a little less confusing, we've broken down our 11 favorite nail-care brands, all of which have made a clear commitment to formulating polishes free of the big three chemicals and then some — despite the lack of an FDA mandate to do so.

-From baby blues to bright corals and confetti glitter, scroll through to find the prettiest (and safest) nail-polish shades we're looking forward to wearing all summer.
+From royal blues to cherry reds and confetti glitter, scroll through to find the prettiest (and safest) nail-polish shades we're looking forward to wearing all winter — including the one that just scored a top honor in our 2019 Beauty Innovator Awards.